liferay/lexicon-site/src/pages/docs/patterns/labels.md

 	</div>
 </div>

-Labels can only have only line of text displaying the entire content.
+Labels can only contain one line of text.

 <div class="row">
 	<div class="dodont col-lg">